 - Open iTunes or Finder and click on the phone in the sidebar.

 - Let your computer detect your phone, and the activation will start.

 How to move data from an Android phone to your new iPhone

-While you can transfer a lot of your data from an Android to an iPhone, certain things like apps will have to be redownloaded from the App Store.
+While you can easily transfer photos from an Android to an iPhone, things like apps will have to be redownloaded from the App Store.
 But you can follow these steps for the rest of your stuff: